-Children and young people from Black, Asian, and Minority Ethnic communities
+Children and young people from black and ethnic communities

-The UNCRC sets out the general principle of non-discrimination and those children should be protected from all forms of discrimination.
-It also states that children have the right to learn and use the language, customs, and religion of their family, whether or not these are shared by the majority of people in the country where they live.
-Unfortunately, within wider society, and football, discriminatory behaviour still exists therefore children and young people from black and ethnic communities are additionally vulnerable because they may:
+The UNCRC sets out the general principle of non-discrimination and that children should be protected from all forms of discrimination.
+It also states that children have the right to learn and use the language, customs and religion of their family, whether or not these are shared by the majority of people in the country where they live3.
+Unfortunately within wider society, and football, discriminatory behaviour still exists therefore children and young people from black and ethnic communities are additionally vulnerable because they may: